Why Reiner Fuellmich Was Guilty - Part 2

 The transfer of funds occurred without any precautions to ensure the proper safekeeping of the money.
 Despite the considerable sums involved, no security was provided (p.
 52).

 A breach of fiduciary duty occurs when a person or entity in a position of trust (the fiduciary) fails to act in the best interests of the party they are obligated to serve.
-This was most evident when Fuellmich decided, in the autumn of 2021, not to repay the assets he had unlawfully received at all, but rather to transfer them to the new company he had established with Viviane Fischer (p.
-54).
+This was most evident when Fuellmich decided not to repay the assets he had unlawfully received at all, but rather to transfer them to the new company he had established with Viviane Fischer (p.
+55).

 Financial Loss